All Microsoft Word templates contain standard styles. These templates and word styles are all you need to create formatted documents.

 The text in tables may need to differ somewhat from Normal text.
 For instance:

-The four styles above are “paragraph styles,” and they make up most of the styles you need to use in documents.
+The word styles above are “paragraph styles,” and they make up most of the styles you need to use in documents.

 Certain styles apply to parts of paragraphs only.
 In Word, these are called character styles.
 Common examples include Hyperlink and Emphasis.